Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-PINN-Lessons-Learnt.md

 ---

 ### 1. Selecting the Right Physics/Governing laws/Boundary and Initial Conditions
-**One Line: High Physics fidelity does not mean good PINN modelling**
+**One Line: High Physics fidelity does not promise good PINN model**

 Selecting the right governing physics equations is the foundational bottleneck in PINN design.
 Because a PINN uses physical laws as a regularizer in the loss function, embedding equations that under-represent the physical system or over-complicate it creates an immediate conflict during training.
 Just because the governing laws are available(comprehensive but complex due to high-dimension PDE, Mutli-physics), it is not the right practice to implement the same as physics constraint.